Harry L. Wilson: Early life and education

 Wilson graduated from Pennsylvania State University in 1978 with a bachelor's degree in journalism, earned a master's degree in political science from Penn State University in 1983, and a doctorate in political science in 1988 from Rutgers University.
 He was employed as a bartender during college.

 Career

 His book, Guns, Gun Control, and Elections explains how current gun control policy was adopted by discussing the roles and interactions of elected officials, interest groups, political parties, and the citizens.

-Wilson devotes a chapter of the book specifically to gun policy in the Commonwealth of Virginia A sabbatical in 2003 provided Wilson the time to attend several Virginia General Assembly sessions where he interviewed legislators and lobbyists.
-According to Wilson, because of Virginia’s proximity to the nation’s capital and the diversity of its citizens, and because it is home to the National Rifle Association, the state is in a position to influence national gun control policy.
+Wilson devotes a chapter of the book specifically to gun policy in the Commonwealth of Virginia.
+A sabbatical in 2003 provided Wilson the time to attend several Virginia General Assembly sessions where he interviewed legislators and lobbyists.
+According to Wilson, because of Virginia’s proximity to the nation’s capital and the diversity of its citizens, and because it is home to the National Rifle Association of America, the state is in a position to influence national gun control policy.

 WSKG-FM, an affiliate of NPR, interviewed Wilson in 2017 to look at various perspectives of the gun control issue.